DevamBhavsar/online_fix_bot/README.md

 **Bot To automatically download torrent of searched game on online-fix.me.**
 ##
-for now need the chrome driver to function.
+Need the chrome driver to function.
-##
 Download it from here : https://developer.chrome.com/docs/chromedriver/downloads
 ##
 Made using Selenium.